Drummer · Composer · Producer · Educator

 Chicago · Cameroon · France · The World

-From studying master drummers in Cameroon to composing over 90 songs for the Oprah Winfrey Show, Earl Talbot has spent a lifetime proving that rhythm is the universal language.
+From studying with master musicians in Cameroon to composing and producing over 90 songs for the Oprah Winfrey Show, Earl Talbot has spent a lifetime proving that rhythm is the universal language.
 Multi-platinum recording artist.
 International performer.
 Dedicated educator.

 The Journey

 Earl Talbot started piano at age four and switched to drums at ten.
-Growing up on the South Side of Chicago, he was performing in bands and clubs alongside mentor Charlie Caston — and had a Polygram recording contract before he graduated high school.
+Growing up in Lakeview, Chicago, he was performing in bands and clubs alongside mentor Charlie Caston (RIP), and had a Polygram recording contract just after graduating high school.

-"A pivotal time in my life that forever changed me as a producer, teacher, and performer."
+"A pivotal time that forever enhanced my life, and my skills as a producer, teacher, and performer."

 Career

-Achieved Diamond Record status as drummer for The Nomads.
-Their hit "Yakalelo" dominated across Central Europe and North Africa, launching an international touring career that took Earl to stages worldwide.
+Achieved Diamond Record status as writer and vocalist of Nomads.
+Their hit "Yakalelo" dominated across Central Europe and North Africa, launching an international music career.

 Wrote and produced over 90 original songs broadcast regularly on one of the most-watched television programs in history.
 Brought his rhythmic vocabulary and global influences to a mainstream audience of millions.